 - Danish Society for Flow Cytometry DSFCM, Denmark (link)

-- International Society for Analytical Cytology, ISAC (link)
+- International Society for Advancement of Cytometry, ISAC (link)

 - Purdue University, Cytometry laboratories (link)